-I think that Doc’s loyalty is portrayed in an accurate manner.
-He practically follows Wyatt like a lost puppy in this film.
-One of my favorite scenes is where Doc has a heart to heart with Wyatt after his wife Mattie nearly dies of an drug overdose.
+Doc’s loyalty is portrayed in an accurate manner.
+He follows Wyatt like a lost puppy in this film.
+One of my favorite scenes is when Doc has a heart to heart with Wyatt after his wife Mattie nearly dies of an drug overdose.
 Wyatt is drinking away his sorrows after years of being sober and Doc sees him and slides up to the bar to save him.
 The first thing Doc does is he drinks the shot Wyatt has just poured for himself and then he coughs all over the empty shot glass to deter Wyatt from taking another drink.
 Quaid portrays a genuine gentleness in this scene.
 In every other scene with strangers Doc takes a tough line, but here with Wyatt there is genuine concern and humility.
 There’s an excellent couple of seconds where the bartender comes over with another glass and Doc glowers at him, before turning his attention back to Wyatt.